Is Feasibility in Physics Limited by Fantasy Alone?: Space-time

 The modern-day ``solution'' of this seemingly impossible endeavour to move ahead of a slower object resides in the fact that it takes Achilles an ever decreasing outer (extrinsic, exterior) time to reach the turtle's previous position; so that if one takes ``the limit'' by summing up all infinitely many outer space and time intervals, Achilles meets (and overtakes) the turtle in finite outer time, thereby approaching an infinity of space-time points.
 Of course, Achilles' approach is even then modelled by an infinite number of steps or trip segments, which can be used to create an inner (intrinsic) discrete temporal counter.
 If this inner counter could in some form be associated with the cycle of an otherwise conventional universal computer such as a universal Turing machine or a universal cellular automaton~\cite{zuse-67,wolfram-2002}, then these ``machines'' might provide ``oracles'' for ``infinite computations.''
 In this respect, the physics of space and time, and computer science intertwine.

 The accelerated Turing machine (sometimes called Zeno machine) is a Turing machine working in a computational space analogue to Zeno's scenario.
-More precisely, an accelerated Turing machine is a Turing machine that operates in a universe with two clocks: for the exterior clock each step is executed in a unit of time (we assume that steps are in some sense identical except for the time taken for their execution) while for the inner clock it takes $2^{-n}$ units of time (say seconds) to perform its $n$th step.
-Accelerated Turing machines have been implicitly described by Weyl in 1927 and studied in many papers and books.
+More precisely, an accelerated Turing machine is a Turing machine that operates in a universe with two clocks: for the exterior clock each step is executed in a unit of time (we assume that steps are in some sense identical except for the time taken for their execution) while for the inner clock it takes an ever decreasing amount of time, say $2^{-n}$ seconds, to perform its $n$th step.
+Accelerated Turing machines have been implicitly described by Blake~\cite[p.~651]{Blake26} as well as Weyl~\cite[pp.~41-42]{weyl:49}, and studied in many papers and books since then.

 Because an accelerated Turing machine can run an infinite number of steps (as measured by the exterior clock) in one unit of time (according to the inner clock), such a mechanism may compute incomputable functions, for example, the characteristic function of the halting problem.